 - Check their paws.
-This one is more anecdotal, but many shelters and rescue use this as a broad measure.
-Seize up your dog from 1 to 2 metres afar.
+This one is more anecdotal, but many shelters and rescue centres use this as a broad measure.
+Size up your dog from one to two metres afar.
 If they seem too ‘leggy’, or they have large paws for their overall frame, your pup will probably still grow taller.

 At What Age Do Dogs Stop Growing?

-- Large dog breeds: In this group, dogs will also double their born size at 8-12 weeks.
-After that, they’ll slowly put on size until they reach adult height and weigh between 18 and 24 months.
+- Large dog breeds: In this group, dogs will also double their born size at 8 - 12 weeks.
+After that, they’ll slowly put on size until they reach adult height and weight between 18 and 24 months.
 If you have a Golden Retriever, a Labrador, a German Shepherd or a Boxer, this is your pup.